Spring Refresh Sale: 20% off bundles and 15% off mattresses

 Tuft & Needle offers White Glove delivery for an additional charge.
 The service includes in-home setup and old mattress removal.

-Because Loom & Leaf does not use bed-in-a-box shipping methods, every Loom & Leaf mattress comes with free White Glove delivery.
+Because Loom & Leaf does not use mattress-in-a-box shipping methods, every Loom & Leaf mattress comes with free White Glove delivery.
 This includes in-home set up and a free option for old mattress removal that you can select during checkout.
 Loom & Leaf does not offer expedited shipping, unless a customer cancels their order for an already-made mattress.

 Shipping Outside the Contiguous United States